-TDO can help industry partners enter into a Material Transfer Agreement (MTA) to receive BC Cancer Agency research materials.
+TDO can help industry partners enter into a Material Transfer Agreement (MTA) to receive BC Cancer research materials.
 Please contact us for more information.

 Sponsored Research and Collaborative Research Agreements are the first step to developing valuable partnerships and intellectual property.
-If you'd like to discuss a potential collaboration or obtain more information about a researcher at the BC Cancer Agency or PHSA, please contact us.
+If you'd like to discuss a potential collaboration or obtain more information about a researcher at BC Cancer or PHSA, please contact us.

 If your discussions include proprietary or confidential information, TDO can prepare and execute a Confidential Disclosure Agreement (CDA) on behalf of PHSA.